lucianonooijen/Personal-Website/content/expertise.md

 ## Technology used

-The techniques I'm currently working with the most are in **bold**.
+The techniques I'm currently working with the most and am most familar with are in **bold**.

 ### Backend/server development